S.O.S. Mulheres ao Mar

 S.O.S.
 Mulheres ao Mar is a 2014 Brazilian comedy film directed by Cris D'Amato starring Giovanna Antonelli, Reynaldo Gianecchini, Fabíula Nascimento, Thalita Carauta, Marcelo Airoldi and Emanuelle Araújo.

-The film follows the story of Adriana, which disappointed with the end of her marriage, decides to win back her ex-husband embarking on the same cruise that he is with his new girlfriend, a soap opera star.
+The film follows the story of Adriana, who, disappointed with the end of her marriage, decides to win back her ex-husband embarking on the same cruise that he is with his new girlfriend, a soap opera star.
 The film was shot almost entirely on an ocean liner, but also had scenes shot in Venice.

 Plot

 Adriana (Giovanna Antonelli) embarks on a cruise to Italy, determined to win back her ex-husband Eduardo (Marcelo Airoldi) who is traveling with a new girlfriend, Beatriz (Emanuelle Araújo), a famous TV star.
 Adriana takes her sister Luiza (Fabíula Nascimento) and the maid Dialinda (Thalita Carauta), encouraged by the book "SOS - Saving a dream", to ruin the trip of her former husband and win him back.
 However, during the trip, they meet new people and discover new ways and solutions to their lives.